heartandhandstraining/blog/_posts/2018-10-25-Googling-the-Answer-to-All.md

 at my googling finger-tips, and that is truly ANYTHING!
 If you can think of a question, someone else has probably asked it, and you can probably google it and find associated helpful information.

-It is tempting to just dump organized study by area of knowledge for just googling for information to coomplete some constructive project.
+It is tempting to just dump organized study by area of knowledge for just googling for information to complete some constructive project.
 Essentially, that is what I have done on many things.
 I had need for additional knowledge and intervention immediately to keep my head above water and/or make progress, and I was always able to meet those needs and then some.